YosefLab/CZI-Immuneaging/README.md

 ### <a name="download_console"></a> Downloading data via the AWS console

-Data that were already uploaded to the S3 bucket can be downloaded by logging in to AWS through <a href="https://911998420209.signin.aws.amazon.com/console.">this link</a> and navigating through the project's directory structure.
+Data can be downloaded from the Immune Aging S3 bucket by logging in to AWS through <a href="https://911998420209.signin.aws.amazon.com/console.">this link</a> and navigating through the project's directory structure.

 ### <a name="download_terminal"></a> Downloading data via terminal

-To read from the S3 bucket:
+To read from the S3 bucket via terminal:
-1. Run your user-specific credentials file to set aws keys
+1. Run your user-specific credentials file to set the aws keys (note that the credential file is a shell file, which can be executed in a linux/mac environment).
-2. Sync your folders via `aws s3 sync <source> <target> [--options]` (where source is the aws folder).
+2. Sync directories to your local machine via `aws s3 sync <source> <target> [--options]` (where source is the aws folder).
 You can also use `aws s3 ls <target> [--options]` to list contents of a directory.
-Checkout more commands <a href= "https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html">here</a>.
+Check out more commands <a href= "https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html">here</a>.